-- Collaborative Classroom Instruction includes teaching the school counseling curriculum in alignment with Utah Core Standards and College and Career Readiness Student Mindsets and Competencies.
-The school counseling curriculum is a planned, written instructional program that is comprehensive in scope, preventative in nature, and developmental in design.
-Examples include: - Academic lessons on topics such as study skills, goal setting, self-motivation, and balancing school, home, and activities. - Career lessons on topics such as building self-awareness of skills and interests, exploring careers, and understanding connections between lifestyle and career choices.
+- Collaborative Classroom Instruction is a planned, written instructional program that is comprehensive in scope, preventative in nature, and developmental in design.
+Example topics include: - study skills, organizational skills, goal setting, self-motivation, and balancing school, home, and activities. - building self-awareness of skills and interests, exploring careers, and understanding connections between lifestyle and career choices. - civic engagement, and caring and understanding of self and others. - self-management, social awareness, relationship skills, and responsible decisionmaking.

-- Multicultural and global citizenship lessons such as civic engagement, perspective taking, appreciating diversity, and demonstrating deep regard for self and others. - Social/emotional lessons on topics such as self-awareness, self-management, social awareness, relationship skills, and responsible decision-making. - Systemic Approach to Dropout Prevention with Social/Emotional Supports is assistance and support provided to a student or small group of students during times of transition, critical change, or other situations impeding student success.
-It is short-term and based on evidence-based practices that are effective in a school setting to promote academic/learning, life/career, multicultural/global citizenship, and social/emotional student development.
+Dropout Prevention with Responsive Services and Supports is assistance and support provided to a student or small group of students during times of transition, critical change, or other situations impeding student success.
+It is short-term, solution focused and based on evidence-based practices that are effective in a school setting to promote student development.
 Services are proactive as well as responsive and help students identify problems, causes, potential consequences and benefits, alternatives, and outcomes so they can make informed decisions and take appropriate actions.